-Starting your own successful business, whether online, from home or as a brick and mortar store, is all about looking to the future.
-Predicting what consumers are going to want from your business in the years to come
+Starting your own successful business, whether online, from home or as a brick and mortar store, is all about looking to the future and predicting what consumers are going to want from your business in the years to come.

 2019 is just a blink away, making it the perfect time to start thinking of a brand new startup business idea.
 Considering key consumer events and trends from 2018, we’ve created a list of business opportunities that are sure to flourish in the new year.